(RATIFIED AT THE MDTSEA SPRING CONFERENCE 2018)

 Section 6: Sustaining members shall be other persons or organizations who wish to support the aims and objectives of the Association.
 Granting of Sustaining membership shall in no way bind this Association to support philosophies or policies of any Sustaining member, nor to support or participate in projects or undertakings of said Sustaining member.
 Sustaining members are subject to annual approval of the Board of Directors, and they will enjoy all the benefits of professional members except that of voting.

-Section 7: Affiliate members shall be undergraduate or graduate college students working toward certification in Driver and Traffic Safety Education and all students attending a school, which has joined the Minnesota Student Safety Program (MnSSP).
+Section 7: Affiliate members shall be undergraduate or graduate college students working toward certification in Driver and Traffic Safety Education.

 Section 8: Dues shall be set by the Board and approved by a simple majority of MDTSEA members present at the annual business meeting.